 As a rehab in Philadelphia, we know how your body heals when you stop drinking.

 The long-term abuse of alcohol can lead to many physical and psychological problems.
-Alcohol can affect the levels of particular neurotransmitters in the brain, impacting how the body and mind communicate and changing your moods and thought processes.
-Whether you have an alcohol problem or you’re just asking for a friend, we’re sharing the benefits of not drinking alcohol timeline that will best illustrate the positive effects on the body when you stop drinking.
+Alcohol can affect the levels of particular neurotransmitters in the brain, impacting how the body and mind communicate while changing your moods and thought processes.
+Whether you have an alcohol problem or just ask for a friend, we are sharing the benefits of not drinking alcohol timeline that will best illustrate the gradual effects on the body when you stop drinking.

 When a person who frequently drinks heavily is unable to control their habit despite the repercussions, then they have an alcohol use disorder.
-Alcohol is addictive because it’s able to affect the release of certain neurotransmitters like dopamine and produce a relaxing and pleasure “buzz” or high.
-A person who has developed a chronic drinking problem should receive alcohol treatment to avoid complications when managing withdrawal symptoms and to aid in their recovery.
+Alcohol is addictive because it is able to affect the release of certain neurotransmitters like dopamine and produce a relaxing and pleasurable “buzz” or high.
+A person who has developed a chronic drinking problem should receive alcohol treatment at our Philly drug rehab to avoid complications when managing withdrawal symptoms and to aid in their recovery.

-A person may experience a number of positive changes after quitting alcohol.
-Below is a “benefits of not drinking alcohol timeline” that will give you a general perspective of how sobriety changes your body over time.
+A person may experience many positive changes after quitting alcohol.
+Below is a “benefits of not drinking alcohol timeline” that will give you a general perspective of how sobriety changes your body over different periods of time.

-Simply put, the benefits of giving up alcohol include:
+Simply put, the benefits of cutting out alcohol include: